 How much do wire transfers cost?

-Wire transfers are popular because they are relatively quick and can be sent internationally or in foreign currency.
+Wire transfers are popular because they are relatively quick and can be sent internationally.
 Domestic and international wire transfers can be initiated and processed in a matter of minutes or hours, depending on the recipient’s location and local finance regulations.
 The transfer speed and convenience come at a cost, though.
 Expect a hefty wire fee that ranges from $25-$50 per transfer.

 What are ACH transfers?